ChiaShengTu/Data_Mining/Exercise 2/Chia-Sheng-Tu---PS2.md

     ## Number of Fisher Scoring iterations: 5

 The bank could not predict the outcome accurately based on class of credit history.
-Based on information above, the coefficient of “poor” and “terrible” credit history are negative, saying that people with bad credit history have lower chance to default on the loan.
+Based on information above, the coefficients of “poor” and “terrible” credit history are both negative, saying that borrowers with bad credit history have lower chance to default on the loan.

 For this reason, it may not be appropriate to use this data set alone for building a predictive model of “Default” to screen prospective